TimoGuy/ewu_oct_2023_gamejam/README.md

         > Now you can use where those sfx are being played as where to add in the reactions.
 - [x] Add text showing how far away from date in hallway
 - [ ] Create 3d interior for hallway and ballroom
+    - [ ] Create 3d exporting tool for the voxel fields.

 - [ ] Game over and game win screens